koppanyh/RSVPlet/README.md

 ### Usage

-Highlight whatever text you want to read and click the bookmarklet.
+- Highlight whatever text you want to read
+- Click the bookmarklet

-If you want to change the speed or colors or anything, simply edit the `settings` dictionary at the beginning of the bookmarklet's URL.
+If you want to change the speed or colors or anything, simply edit the `settings` dictionary near the beginning of the bookmarklet's URL.

 ## What is this?